jamesloper/lemontron/_guides/printed-parts.md

 kofi: true
 ---

-The Lemontron plastic parts can be printed on most enclosed printers such as Bambulab X1 and <a href="https://amzn.to/47ut5uQ" target="_blank">Creality K1</a>.
+The Lemontron plastic parts can be printed on most enclosed printers such as Bambulab X1C.
 Right now, not many Lemontrons have been created.
 You should post your settings and materials and the advantages to the Lemontron thread in the Voxolite Discord so that they can become official recommendations.

-## Basic Information

-The high temp nature of 3D printers requires ABS or ASA for most parts.
 Each part has it's own ideal material, but if you are looking for more cost effective rather than optimum, I would recommend you purchase 1 spool of ABS and 1 spool of PLA.

 ## Slicer Settings

+Ensure your slicer is on these settings so that the features coinside exactly with the 0.4mm nozzle stride and are properly strong.
+You can also dial it back to save filament, but <b>use this layer height and nozzle size</b>.

-1. 🔔 **Don't forget to scale ABS parts to 100.5%!** 🔔
+1. 🔔 **Don't forget to scale ABS parts to ~100.5%!** 🔔
-2. 50% Grid Infill (Very strong infill)
+2. 50% Grid Infill
-3. 6 Perimeters (Commonly used for strength)
+3. 8 Perimeters
-4. 4 Top Layers (Not 3!
-4 layers ensures that 1mm thick parts are solid)
+4. 5 Top Layers
-5. 3 Bottom Layers (This is the default in most slicers)
+5. 5 Bottom Layers
-6. 0.2mm Layer Height (Again, a common default)
+6. 0.2mm Layer Height
+7. 0.4mm Nozzle

 ## Chassis Inventory